terencezl/terencezl.github.io/index.md

 ## <u>EXPERIENCE</u>

 Here allow me to delve a bit more into each experience than what's on a one-pager resume.
-I got this inspiration because we can so easily know about a company and its executives through interviews online on our own time, but the reverse is not true for potential hires.
+I got this inspiration because we can so easily know about a company and its executives through interviews online on our own time, but the reverse is not true for individuals.
 This is a great place to do that.

 ### Clearview AI, Inc